HSF/hsf.github.io/organization/_posts/2019/2019-10-17-coordination.md

         - Federated identity is advancing fast - eduGAIN would be an option, as all of our people should have institutional credentials of some kind

 - Next coordination meeting...
     - CHEP is very soon, do people want to have a meeting on 31 October?
+Or wait till afterwards, 14 November
-    - Or wait till afterwards, 14 November
+    - Agreed next meeting is after CHEP